 Over the past five years I have worked on a diverse range of health protection, health improvement and health promotion projects.
 I have worked with a range of health organisations, locally, regionally and internationally, including:

 My work for these organisations has focused on tackling health inequalities, addressing the wider determinants and prevention of both communicable and non-communicable disease.

-I am a member of the Faculty of Public Health.
+I am a fellow of the Faculty of Public Health.